andifalk/secure-oauth2-oidc-workshop/lab6/README.md

 ### Step 2: Configure the library

-The library we just installed gives us the ability to choose between using the implicit grant or the authorization code grant with PKCE.
+The library we just installed gives us the ability to use the recommended authorization code grant with PKCE.

-As introduced, we are going to use the authorization code grant with PKCE.
-This special addition allows us to use the great authorization code grant without having a secure backchannel.
-As our application is executing in the user's browser, we are in an unsafe environment, meaning there's no secure channel the user (and by this means also an attacker) can eavesdrop.
+This allows us to use this improved authorization code grant without having a secure back-channel.
+As our application is executing in the user's browser, we are in an unsafe environment, meaning there's no secure channel the user
+(and by this means also an attacker) can eavesdrop.

 Let's get started by creating a new service to encapsulate the authentication (and handle a few implementation quirks): `ng g s services/auth --skip-tests`

-Now open the created file and initialize the configuration object:
+Now open the created file `services/auth.service.ts` and initialize the configuration object:

 ```typescript
 authConfig: AuthConfig = {